AdobeStock_1853594060_4000H

 In a previous blog, I introduced Operational Technology (OT) which focuses on the technologies used to monitor and control physical processes and industrial assets.
 That article also explored the key differences between OT and Information Technology (IT) environments.

 In some cases, the disruption may be severe enough to force a shutdown of operations.
-When this happens, organisations must follow structured processes to restart systems safely, securely, and in a controlled manner.
+When this happens, organisations must follow structured processes or standard operating procedures (SOPs) to restart systems safely, securely, and in a controlled manner.

 What is Disaster Recovery?